Annex VI

 Description of Accepted Values Type Length Examples

 This field identifies the commodity delivery point or zone.
-This field reports the EIC Y code (or an alternative code to be agreed with the Agency if the EIC is not available) to identify the delivery and/or balancing point for the contract.
+This field reports the EIC Y code (or an alternative code to be agreed with ACER if the EIC is not available) to identify the delivery point for the contract.

 2 Additional clarification to be provided to reporting parties